DeWalt 20V Max Compact Brushless Drill/Driver DCD777C2 Review

 Convenience

 For the remaining 10% of the score, we looked at each drill's different convenience features.
 Specifically, we awarded points for the quality of the built-in work light, the range of bits the chuck can hold, the different speed modes the drill has, its weight, and if there is a belt clip.
-Additionally, we also compared the ease of swapping the batteries and if there is an integrated battery charge indicator.
+Additionally, we also compared the ease of swapping the batteries and whether there is an integrated battery charge indicator.
 The performance of the DCD777C2 rebounded a bit.
 This drill can be equipped with a belt clip, but it isn't included.

 The chuck can hold a bit with up to a ½" shank, and the integrated work light on this tool is decent.
 It's located above the trigger and stays on for about 20 seconds after releasing the button.